DMA8/42_BornToBeRoot/README.md

 ![](Screenshots/etc-sudoers.conf.PNG "sudo")

-3. Password quality task: it has to expire every 30 days, the minimal interval between passwd modification = 2 days, users shoud recieve a warinig message 7 days before their password expires.
+3.	*Password quality task*: it has to expire every 30 days, the minimal interval between passwd modification = 2 days, users shoud recieve a warinig message 7 days before their password expires.
 Minlen of passwd = 10, It must contain an uppercase letter and a number.
 Also, it must not contain more than 3 consecutive identical characters.
 The password must not include the name of the user.
 The password must have at least 7 characters that are not part of the former password.
 	1. apt install libpam-pwquality
 	2. In "/etc/login.defs"
 		- PASS_MAX_DAYS 30